10 Things You Need To Know Before Starting A Food Business

 8. Train employees or staff.

 When hiring employees, you need to ensure they’re adequately trained.
-This includes food safety and handling and any other specific skills they’ll need for their job.
+This includes food safety, handling, and any other specific skills they’ll need.

 9. Get insured.